jonaskaz/robot_localization/README.md

 # Robot Localization

+## Introduction
+Localization is one of the core challenges to robotics.
+While many solutions rely on external sensors, such as GPS, these tend to be expensive and require manual setup in the environment the robot operates in.
+The localization algorithm we will be exploring in this project is a particle filter, a completely self-contained system using only a lidar sensor.

 ## Purpose
 The goal of our project was the explore robot localization by implementing the particle filter algorithm.
 This work helped us build more fluency with ROS and robotics debugging.